ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

     public Task<TRecord> GetRecordAsync(int id) => Task.FromResult(new TRecord());

+    public Task<int> GetRecordListCountAsync() => Task.FromResult(0);

     public Task<DbTaskResult> UpdateRecordAsync(TRecord record) => Task.FromResult(new DbTaskResult() { IsOK = false, Type = MessageType.NotImplemented, Message = "Method not implemented" });

     public Task<DbTaskResult> AddRecordAsync(TRecord record) => Task.FromResult(new DbTaskResult() { IsOK = false, Type = MessageType.NotImplemented, Message = "Method not implemented" });

     public Task<DbTaskResult> DeleteRecordAsync(int id) => Task.FromResult(new DbTaskResult() { IsOK = false, Type = MessageType.NotImplemented, Message = "Method not implemented" });

+    public List<SqlParameter> GetSQLParameters(TRecord item, bool withid = false) => new List<SqlParameter>();
 }
 ```
 Most of the properties and methods are self explanatory - core CRUD operations.

 RecordConfiguration is a simple class that contains UI specific data such as the generic Record name and last name and the route name to get to the various UI component pages.
 We'll see more about this in the UI article.

 #### BaseDataService